devpatel2/UMASS-Lowell/UnderGraduate/Database II/Web Based/README.txt

+*When running place all files in 1 folder

 Database II project

 This is a simple web based form that is for instructor use.
 This allows an instructor to search, add, update or delete student or course information.